 The third stage of flight training is towards your Cross Country Endorsement which requires 15 hours of dual navigation training and 2 hours of solo navigation training as a minimum.
 The Cross Country Endorsement allows you to fly outside the 25 nautical mile limit that is imposed by the Pilot Certificate with Passenger Endorsement.

 From here the sky is the limit.
-You can choose to get other endorsements like Type Training, Tail Wheel Undercarriage, In Flight Adjustable Propeller, Retractable Undercarriage, Advanced Pilot Award, Instructor Rating or even move to Recreational Pilot Licence.
+You can choose to get other endorsements like Type Training, Tail Wheel Undercarriage, In Flight Adjustable Propeller, Retractable Undercarriage, Advanced Pilot Award, Instructor Rating or even move to Recreational Pilot Licence or Private Pilot Licence.
 The list goes on.

 This flight times can vary depending on your ability to achieve the competencies of the lessons and the frequency of your flight lessons.
 You are the variable.
 The more you devote yourself the closer you will get to the minimal times listed in the syllabus of training.
 At various stages of your flight training you will be required to conduct theory examinations.
 This can be achieved by conducting our ground theory courses or if you elect you can complete these by self study.
 If you elect to conduct our theory courses then please refer to our theory courses section for more information.